 If you rinse your mouth with water and brush your teeth after using a steroid inhaler you are less likely to develop a sore throat or thrush.
 Also, some inhaler devices (such as spacers) are less likely to cause throat problems.
 A change to a different device may help if mouth problems or thrush occur.

-If you use a high dose of inhaled steroid over a long time it may be a risk factor for 'thinning' of the bones (osteoporosis).
+If you use a high dose of inhaled steroid in the long term it may be a risk factor for 'thinning' of the bones (osteoporosis).
 You can help to prevent osteoporosis by taking regular exercise, not smoking, and eating a diet with enough calcium.
 See the separate leaflet called Osteoporosis for more information.

 Steroid medicines may aggravate depression and other mental health problems, and may occasionally cause mental health problems.
 This is more a concern with steroid tablets but, rarely, can be caused by steroid inhalers.
 Even a severe form of mental health problem called psychosis may (rarely) be triggered by a steroid inhaler.
 Seek medical advice if worrying mood or behavioural changes occur.